gyttja/david.gyttja.com/content/post/2010-11-11-airprint-on-ubuntu.md

 * Done!

 I'm not sure if all printers will work out of the box with this configuration, but since my printer supports PostScript I assume it can rasterize pretty much anything iOS will send it.
 In any case, I didn't have to configure any filters or print settings.
 It just worked.
 Hopefully Apple won't further cripple AirPrinting by also "patching" iOS so that only HP ePrint devices are supported and it no longer recognizes Bonjour services with subtype `_universal._sub._ipp._tcp`.
 We'll see what happens!

 Now all I need is an iPad.
 And a reason to print.

----

-*Updated 2010-11-21: repaired some mangled XML due to Wordpress's less-than-nice HTML-parsing*

-*Updated 2010-11-23: added post subtitle, added screenshot from iPhone*